 The performance bonus was based on a target amount that the Supervisory Board determined for each Executive Board member for 100% target achievement.
 Target criteria were the year-on-year change in the CVC and the return on capital employed (ROCE).
-For Executive Board members with responsibility for a particular business area, these criteria related to the relevant business area; for other Executive Board members, they related to the Continental Group.
+For Executive Board members with responsibility for a particular business area, these criteria related to the relevant business area; for other Executive Board members, they related to the COC must business area; for other Executive Board members, they related to the Continental Group.
 The CVC target was 100% achieved if the CVC was unchanged compared with the previous year.
 If the CVC fell or rose by a defined percentage, this element was reduced to zero or reached a maximum of 150%.
 In the case of a negative CVC in the previous year, target achievement was based on the degree of improvement.
 The criteria for the ROCE target were guided by planning targets.
 This component could also be omitted if a certain minimum value was not achieved.